China's legislature to meet with economy, Ukraine backdrop

 Any discussion of the conflict is expected to muted, however, with the focus on boosting growth in the world’s second-largest economy.

-The more than 3,000 delegates do little lawmaking — that’s handled by the congressional smaller Standing Committee, which meets year-round.
+The more than 3,000 delegates do little lawmaking — that’s handled by the 176-member Standing Committee, which meets year-round.
+The vast majority of delegates, around 73% of whom are members of the ruling Communist Party, have separate careers and little background in parliamentary procedure or writing legislation.

-Rather, the ruling Communist Party uses the Congress to announce broad goals for the economy and other issues including the environment and military spending.
+Rather, the party uses the Congress to announce broad goals for the economy and other issues including the environment and military spending, while receiving feedback from delegates on concerns among the grass roots.
 This year, it comes ahead of a key party meeting in November during which leader Xi Jinping is expected to be granted a third five-year term.

 This year’s NPC was again cut to one week from the usual two because of the pandemic.
 Only a few big gatherings are scheduled and news conferences will be held via video link.